rancher/elemental-docs/docs/machineregistration-reference.md

 #### config.cloud-config

 Contains the cloud-configuration to be injected in the node.
+Both yip and cloud-init syntax are supported.
 See the [Cloud Config Reference](cloud-config-reference.md) for full information.

 #### config.elemental.registration
 Contains the configuration used for the connection and the initial registration to the <Vars name="elemental_operator_name" />.